FAQ: What is the National Minimum Wage?15/09/2013

 - how you are paid – weekly or monthly, by cheque, in cash or in another way

 - whether you work full time, part time or any other working pattern

 - whether you work at your employer’s work place or elsewhere

 - the size of your employer

 - where you work in the UK.

-The rates do change, and are set to rise on 1 October 2013, so keep an eye on the Directgov website.
+The rates do change, so keep an eye on the Directgov website.